woziwrt/HA-Loxone-bridge/README.md

 - A GitHub Actions workflow that:
   - Uses an ARM-based runner.
-  - Builds a multi-architecture runtime image (amd64, arm64, arm).[web:21]
+  - Builds a multi-architecture runtime image (amd64, arm64, arm).
   - Runs a small smoke test: start a container with a simple test `main.py` and verify that it runs and exits cleanly.

 - Release builds:
-  - For selected tags, the workflow will publish runtime images to a container registry.[web:23]
+  - For selected tags, the workflow will publish runtime images to a container registry.
   - Users can pull these images directly without setting up any local build environment.

 The test scenario in CI will mirror the basic steps shown in this README, so if the workflow is green, the documented usage is expected to work as well.